 My advocacy work:

 While living in Guatemala and Honduras, ( 1975 – 1995) I collaborated as a volunteer with The U.S. Government Women´s Association and with the Chilean Ladies Association in social development projects.

 After being diagnosed with GIST, I started working for The Life Raft Group, www.liferaftgroup.org which´s mission is to enhance survival and quality of life for people livingwith GIST through patient-powered research, education and empowerment, and global advocacy efforts.
 I started working as a volunteer and now I have a full-time job as a Global Relations Coordinator and as the Coordinator of Alianza GIST.

 At the same time, in 2015 I founded Fundación GIT Chile, www.gistchile.cl a nonprofit ONG, at the beginning dedicated to support GIST patients, but since 2016 we work for patients with all types of gastrointestinal cancers and their families with four main pillars of action: psychological support, education and information, collaborating with research and advocacy.

 In Chile, since 2015, we have worked advocating for access to high-cost treatments by the “Ricarte Soto Law”.
 So far, we achieved the universal coverage of 2 lines of treatments for GIST and one for TNE.
-Actually advocating for the access to a third line treatment for GIST as well as for other high-cost treatments for other gastrointestinal treatments.
+Actually advocating for access to a third-line treatment for GIST as well as for other high-cost treatments for other gastrointestinal treatments.

 Also, since 2016 worked advocating for The Chilean Cancer Law, which was finally promulgated in 2020.